 - Find Contact Info, and click the little pencil to edit.

 - In the section that reads Website URL, add the address of the page you want linked.
 "Generally, you’ll want to put your main company site as your main one," Chris writes.
 "However, if you want your profile to backlink to multiple sites — say, a portfolio, a company site and a personal site — you can do that."

 "Now, Google knows to include these sites in your site’s backlink profile every time it is linked in a post on LinkedIn," he continues.
 "When you write an article with your website linked, it counts as a backlink."

 So there you go.

 Does republishing or syndicating content from one’s own blog to a third-party platform impact the value of both pieces of content?

 Does republishing content impact the value of the original?
-The consensus is fairly clear on this one.

-Ha ha, no it’s not!
-It’s just as gray.
+Unfortunately, the answer here is also quite complicated.
 In fact, Maddy Osman of Search Engine Journal published a post on this very topic, and the experts in the field are decidedly split.